 ARE YOU READY FOR BREXIT?

-We continue to work closely with our customers, and remain fully committed to supporting their cross-border trade post Brexit.
+Through its global activity, Deutsche Post DHL Group is used to adapting to changing trade conditions.
+Whilst Brexit is presenting all companies with exceptional challenges, we continue to work closely with our customers and remain fully committed to supporting their cross-border trade post Brexit.

 Please speak to your Account Manager if you’d like to discuss our planning in more detail and how together we can prepare for Brexit.

 What You Can Do to Get Prepared